Introduction

 Rodents can be destructive, dangerous, and threaten the health of people and pets.
-This justifies rodent management, and why they should not be tolerated where people live, work, learn, or play:
+This justifies rodent management, and why they should not be tolerated where people live, work, learn, or play.

 Rodents contaminate countertops, cabinets, and food.
 Their urine, droppings, and corpses can contain pathogens that affect human health and contaminate every stage of the food production chain.
-Estimates suggest they’re responsible for billions of dollars of damage to the food supply each year.

 Physical Damage